-He was the eighth and last child of Mary Kimball Chandler Johnson and Phillip Carrigan Johnson, who served as Maine’s secretary of state for two years before moving to Washington, D.C. as an appointee to the U.S. Naval Department.
+He was the eighth and last child of Mary Kimball Chandler Johnson and Phillip Carrigan Johnson.
+His father served as Maine’s secretary of state for two years before moving to Washington, D.C. as an appointee to the U.S. Naval Department.

-Eastman had been apprenticed to a Boston lithographer in 1840.
-He joined his family in Washington, D.C., at about age 20.
+Eastman had worked as an apprentice to a Boston lithographer in 1840.
+He joined his family in Washington, D.C., at about 20.
 There he earned a living drawing crayon portraits , including John Quincy Adams and Dolly Madison

-Eastman Johnson sympathetically depicted the plight of slaves and, while on an extended visit to Wisconsin, members of the Ojibwe tribe.
+Eastman Johnson sympathetically depicted the plight of slaves.
+While on an extended visit to Wisconsin, he painted members of the Ojibwe tribe.
 He also painted genre scenes – everyday scenes of ordinary people – of husking bees, sugaring off, an old stagecoach and cranberry harvesting.
-In his time he was known as The American Rembrandt.
+In his time people called him The American Rembrandt.

 Eastman Johnson died April 5, 1906.